jipelletier/Pewlett-Hackard-Analysis/Pewlett-Hackard-Analysis/README.md

 ![RetiringTitles.png](https://github.com/jipelletier/Pewlett-Hackard-Analysis/blob/main/RetiringTitles.png)

-- 1,549 employees born in 1965 re considered eligible for a training program.
+- 1,549 employees born in 1965 are considered eligible for a training program.

 - The Senior Staff has 569 current employees eligible for a mentorship.
 Engineers will have 501 people eligible.